OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.3.2.md

 ### Linux

-The OPAL package for Linux has been compiled on !ScientificLinux 6.
+The OPAL package for Linux has been compiled on ScientificLinux 6.
 It should run on almost all current Linux distribution and has been successfully tested on:
-* Redhat Enterprise Linux 6, !ScientificLinux 6, !CentOS 6
+* Redhat Enterprise Linux 6, ScientificLinux 6, CentOS 6
-* Redhat Enterprise Linux 7, !ScientificLinux 7, !CentOS 7
+* Redhat Enterprise Linux 7, ScientificLinux 7, CentOS 7
 * Ubuntu 12
 * Ubuntu 14
 * OpenSUSE 12